eye

 DSEK (DESCEMET’S STRIPPING ENDOTHELIAL KERATOPLASTY)

-DSEK is a newer type of corneal transplant surgery that treats conditions affecting the innermost layer of the cornea (the endothelium).
-This layer helps maintain corneal clarity by pumping fluid out of the cornea.
-When it becomes damaged or diseased, vision can become cloudy or blurry.
+DSEK is a specialized corneal transplant surgery that targets the innermost layer of the cornea, known as the endothelium.
+This layer is responsible for maintaining corneal clarity by regulating fluid levels.
+When it becomes damaged or diseased, vision can become cloudy or blurred.

 What Is DSEK?

-In DSEK, only the damaged inner layer of the cornea is removed and replaced.
-Your ophthalmologist transplants a thin disc of healthy donor endothelial cells along with a small amount of supportive corneal tissue (called stromal tissue).
-This donor tissue is carefully placed through a small incision and held in place using an air bubble.
-The air bubble helps the new layer adhere to your existing cornea.
-Only a few stitches are typically required.
+DSEK involves removing only the damaged endothelial layer and replacing it with a thin disc of donor endothelial cells along with a small amount of stromal tissue.
+Unlike full-thickness transplants, this technique preserves most of the patient’s cornea.
+The donor tissue is inserted through a small incision and positioned using an air bubble, which helps it adhere to the existing cornea.
+Only a few sutures are typically required.

 Benefits of DSEK Surgery

-Compared to full-thickness corneal transplants like PK (Penetrating Keratoplasty), DSEK offers several advantages:
+Compared to full-thickness corneal transplants (PK), DSEK offers several advantages:

-• Faster procedure time and a smaller incision
+• Less Invasive: Faster procedure time and less discomfort during recovery.

 Potential Limitations of DSEK

-While DSEK has many benefits, it may not be suitable for every patient:
+Despite its benefits, DSEK may not be suitable for everyone:

-• It does not treat significant corneal scarring or problems in the outer layers of the cornea
+• It does not treat significant corneal scarring or outer layer damage.

-• Patients are usually asked to lie flat on their back for 1–2 days after surgery to help the graft stay in place
+• Patients must lie flat on their backs for 1–2 days post-surgery to help the graft adhere.

-• Final vision may not be as sharp as with a full-thickness transplant if scarring or irregularities remain in the outer or middle cornea
+• Final vision may not be as sharp as with full-thickness transplants if scarring or irregularities persist.

 Is DSEK Right for You?

-DSEK is often recommended for patients with Fuchs’ dystrophy, bullous keratopathy, or other endothelial disorders.
-Your ophthalmologist will evaluate your eye condition and overall health to determine whether DSEK or another corneal transplant option is best for your needs.
+DSEK is commonly recommended for conditions like Fuchs’ dystrophy, bullous keratopathy, and other endothelial disorders.
+Your ophthalmologist will assess your specific eye condition, overall health, and surgical goals to determine whether DSEK or another corneal transplant option is the best fit.

 “Vision is the true creative rhythm”